epcim/salt-infra/README.md

-# I'm a Gangster so here is my "gun" salt Salt.
+# I'm a Gangster so here is my "gun" to salt the Salt.

 This repository is minimal salt bootstrap workflow for thees who ever considered use salt modern, light.